 Since 1910, Citizens Union has evaluated candidates for office in New York City and published a Voters Directory that provides useful and important information to New Yorkers about candidates’ positions on city and statewide issues.
 With an ongoing desire to ensure that democracy works for all New Yorkers, Citizens Union in 2021 is once again evaluating candidates for municipal races in New York City, and issuing its preferences and endorsements.

-If you wish to be considered by Citizens Union for our designation of “Preferred Candidate” for the Primary Election and “Endorsed Candidate” for the General Election, you must complete the following questionnaire and be interviewed by our Local Candidates Committee.
+If you wish to be considered by Citizens Union for our designation of “Preferred Candidate” for the Primary Election or “Endorsed Candidate” for the General Election, you must complete the following questionnaire and be interviewed by our Local Candidates Committee.
 Submitting the questionnaire is a prerequisite for an interview.
 Interviews are prerequisites for Citizens Union endorsements and preferences.

 The questionnaires cover Citizens Union’s reform agenda on issues like elections and voting, police accountability, campaign finance, ethics in government, and the powers and responsibilities of the specific position.
 Some questions are supplemented with short notes that add context and background on policy issues.
 You are welcome to expand on your answers in the appropriate text boxes.
 We also welcome any additional information such as a résumé, campaign brochure, or issue statements.